-At next month’s MUSEUM. beyond museum exhibition in Seoul designer Tokujin Yoshioka will be showcasing one his best yet creations- the Waterfall.
+At next month’s MUSEUM.
+Beyond the museum exhibition in Seoul designer, Tokujin Yoshioka will showcase one of his best yet creations- the Waterfall.
 The creation is a large table made of optical-quality glass that is touted to be the world’s largest glass table!
-The table was created for a private gallery show in 2006 and this is the first time that it will actually be seen in public.
-The design of the table was inspired by water running down a sheer wall and hence it has been aptly named, the Waterfall.
+The table was created for a private gallery show in 2006, and this is the first time that it will actually be seen in public.
+The table’s design was inspired by water running down a sheer wall, and hence it has been aptly named the Waterfall.

 Yoshioka, who has been experimenting with this water effect for over a decade now, has cut the table from a single huge piece of glass of the same sort used in observatory telescopes.
-Then the ripples were polished and refined, to achieve that sinuous, watery quality.
-When light shines on the surface of this glass table it resembles water ripping across the surface of a pond.
+Then the ripples were polished and refined to achieve that sinuous, watery quality.
+When light shines on the surface of this glass table, it resembles water ripping across a pond’s surface.

 A truly breathtaking creation, the waterfall promises to be the showstopper at his expo.